scientist in lab

 The “diSArm” study (NCT05184764) is a Phase 1b/2a, multienter, randomized, double‐blind, placebo‐controlled, multiple ascending dose escalation study of the safety, tolerability, and efficacy of intravenous AP‐SA02 in addition to best available antibiotic therapy (BAT) compared to BAT alone (placebo) for the treatment of adults with complicated bacteremia due to Staphylococcus aureus.
 The study was conducted at sites in the United States and also at sites abroad in Australia.

 Safety and efficacy were assessed in the intent-to-treat (ITT) population, which included all subjects (n=50) who received at least one dose of AP-SA02 or placebo.
+The Phase 2a study enrolled and dosed 42 patients, with 29 randomized to AP-SA02 in addition to BAT and 13 to placebo (BAT alone).
+MRSA was the causative pathogen in ~38% of both the AP-SA02 and placebo groups.

 AP-SA02, administered IV every six hours for five days, was well-tolerated, with no serious adverse events related to the study drug.
 Two subjects had adverse events that were possibly related to the study drug: one with transient liver enzyme elevation and one with hypersensitivity that resolved with discontinuation of vancomycin.

 The primary clinical efficacy endpoint for the Phase 2a portion of the diSArm study was clinical outcome (responder rate) in subjects with complicated bacteremia, measured at (i) Test of Cure (“TOC”) for AP-SA02, defined as one week following the end of IV treatment with AP-SA02 (day 12), (ii) TOC for BAT, defined as one week following the end of IV BAT, and (iii) end of study (“EOS”), defined as four weeks following the end of IV BAT.
+Clinical outcome was evaluated by both the blinded site investigators and a blinded Clinical Efficacy Adjudication Committee (CEAC) in the ITT population.

-A statistically significant increase in investigator-assessed responder rate was observed at TOC for AP-SA02 (day 12) in AP-SA02 treated subjects (88%) versus placebo (58%) (p = 0.047).
+A statistically significant increase in clinical response rate was observed at TOC for AP-SA02 (day 12) in AP-SA02 treated subjects (88%; 21/24) versus placebo (58%; 7/12) (p = 0.047) as assessed by blinded site investigators, and 83% (20/24) in the AP-SA02 group versus 58% (7/12) in the placebo group as assessed by the blinded CEAC.
 At TOC for BAT and at EOS, 100% of the AP-SA02 treated subjects had clinically responded (p = 0.017) versus 25% of placebo subjects considered non-responsive due to either relapse or treatment failure, consistent with the non-responder rate reported in the literature for recent phase 3 trials.
-Of note, the clinical response with AP-SA02 occurred regardless of whether subjects were infected with methicillin-sensitive S. aureus (“MSSA”) or methicillin-resistant S. aureus (“MRSA”).
+Of note, the clinical response with AP-SA02 occurred regardless of whether subjects were infected with MSSA or MRSA.
 All subjects infected with MRSA and treated with AP-SA02 and BAT cleared their infection by TOC for BAT with no evidence of relapse through EOS, as compared to the relapse rate of BAT alone as noted above.
+Supporting the investigator assessment, clinical outcome was assessed by the CEAC, who agreed that subjects who received placebo had a 22% and 25% non-responder rate at TOC with BAT and at EOS, respectively, while 100% of the subjects who received AP-SA02 clinically responded (p = 0.025: TOC BAT; p = 0.020: EOS).

 Target Market and Medical Need